A Trichologist Breaks Down the Basics of Hair Thinning and How to Avoid It

 The Common Cause and Signs

-According to Blaisure, the main and most common cause of hair thinning, also known as male or female pattern baldness, is genetic predisposition.
-In simpler terms, that means you can inherit genes from your mother and father that make it nearly impossible to avoid.
-“About 60-70 percent of men will thin by age 60 and 20 percent of women inherit as well, but with women, we seem to be prone to hair loss due to many things that can affect our hormonal and bio-chemical balance,” she says.
+According to Blaisure, the primary cause of hair thinning, also known as male or female pattern baldness, is genetic predisposition.
+In simpler terms, that means you can inherit genes from your mother and father that make thinning nearly impossible to avoid.
+“About 60 to 70 percent of men will thin by age 60, and 20 percent of women inherit it as well, but with women, we seem to be prone to hair loss due to many things that can affect our hormonal and biochemical balance,” she says.

 Excess hair shedding is often one of the first signs that something is out of balance.
 And if you’re constantly over-manipulating your strands with tight ponytails or other protective styles (braids, weaves, buns), you’re making yourself more susceptible to hair thinning as well.